-There are eight Data Compensation options available: Barometric Compensation, Manual Data Adjustment, Unit Conversion, Offset, Altitude, Density Adjustment, Barometric Efficiency Adjustment, and Conductivity Conversion.
-Only the options available for your opened Levelogger file type will be active (e.g. Conductivity Conversion is only available for LTC Levelogger Junior files).
+There are eight Data Compensation options available: Barometric Compensation, Manual Data Adjustment, Unit Conversion, Offset, Altitude, Density Adjustment, Barometric Efficiency, and Conductivity Conversion.
+However, only the options available for your opened Levelogger file type will be active (e.g. Conductivity Conversion is only available for LTC Levelogger Junior files).

-In Step 2, check the type of compensation you want to perform.
-Note: if multiple Levelogger files have been checked off in the first step, Barometric Compensation will be the only option available.
-All other options are only available when a single Levelogger file is selected.
+In this step, check the type(s) of compensation(s) you want to perform.
+Note, if multiple Levelogger files have been checked off in the first step, Barometric Compensation will be the only option available.
+All other options are only available when a single Levelogger file is selected for compensation.